-ITEM 12 INVITATION TO JOIN THE PANEL OF

-PRE-QUALIFIED SUPPLIERS 027/22 SUPPLY AND DELIVERY OF PRECAST STORMWATER DRAINAGE
+CJ174-10/22 INVITATION TO JOIN THE PANEL OF PRE-QUALIFIED SUPPLIERS 027/22 SUPPLY AND DELIVERY OF PRECAST STORMWATER DRAINAGE PRODUCTS

-PRODUCTS

-ATTACHMENTS Attachment 1 Schedule of Items

-Attachment 2 Summary of Submissions Attachment 3 Confidential Summary appear in the official Minute Book only).

-(Please Note: Attachment 3 is Confidential and will

-AUTHORITY / DISCRETION Executive - The substantial direction setting and oversight role of Council, such as adopting plans and reports, accepting tenders, directing operations, setting and
+WARD All RESPONSIBLE DIRECTOR Mr Mat Humfrey Corporate Services FILE NUMBER 110354, 101515 ATTACHMENTS Attachment 1 Attachment 2 Attachment 3 (Please Note: Schedule of Items Summary of Submissions Confidential Summary Attachment 3 is Confidential and will appear in the official Minute Book only).
+AUTHORITY / DISCRETION Executive - The substantial direction setting and oversight role of Council, such as adopting plans and reports, accepting tenders, directing operations, setting and amending budgets.